-- Key Borrower Principal Requirements.
+- 2. Key Borrower Principal Requirements.
 In addition to the requirements set forth above, at the time of the "as of date" of a compliant Form 1116, Real Estate Schedule, Seller Application, or submission of the full underwriting package, at least one Key Borrower Principal must: - Have had Control of and owned an equity interest in (including through an entity) at least three multifamily properties each with five or more units (which may include the Property), together with Control (including through an entity) of at least one of these multifamily properties for the preceding two years, without interruption, or - Have had Control of and owned an equity interest in (including through an entity) a multifamily property containing five or more units (which may include the Property) for at least the five preceding years, without interruption, or - Have had Control of and owned an equity interest in at least 10 residential units (including through an entity) consisting of 2- to 4-unit properties for a minimum of the preceding two years. - 3.
 Key Borrower Principal Due Diligence.
-Effective for transactions taken under Seller Application on or after April 18, 2024, with respect to - (A) Each Key Borrower Principal with Ultimate Control or Guarantor who does not individually meet the criteria noted in subsection (c)(2) above when the Seller/Servicer received Freddie Mac approval to deliver a full underwriting package, or - (B) Each Key Borrower Principal with Ultimate Control or Guarantor who is a First-Time Sponsor (as defined below),
+For each Key Borrower Principal with Ultimate Control or Guarantor meeting the following conditions: - Does not individually meet the criteria noted in Section 9SBL.2(c)(2) above when the Seller/Servicer received Freddie Mac approval to deliver a full underwriting package, or then the Seller/Servicer must provide each of the following in its underwriting package: